 Program Requirements.
 The Honors Program is University-wide rather than departmentally based.
 Honors courses apply toward graduation in one of three ways: to fulfill a general education requirement, to serve as an elective, or to apply as a major course within a discipline.
-Honors students may not take more than six hours of Honors coursework in any semester unless they are pursuing Senior Honors and choose to enroll in HON 498, Honors Research.
+Honors students may not take more than six hours of Honors coursework in any semester unless they are pursuing Distinguished Honors and choose to enroll in HON 498, Honors Research.
+Honors students may take 19-22 total hours per semester without incurring additional tuition charges (see p.
+31).
 Students must complete 18 hours in the Honors Program to receive Honors Scholar recognition.
 Honors courses fall into two categories: